Chemistry

 Graduate Diploma in Science specialising in Chemistry

-To complete a GradDipSc with a Chemistry focus, students will need to complete at least 60 points in 100-300 level CHEM courses throughout their degree.
+To complete a GradDipSc with a Chemistry focus, you will need to complete at least 60 points in 100 to 300-level CHEM courses throughout the degree.
 In total 90 points must be at 300-level in the GradDipSc from Chemistry and/or other Science courses.

 Postgraduate Certificate in Science majoring in Chemistry

-Students need to complete at least 45 points in CHEM 400-level courses for the major.
+You will need to complete at least 45 points in 400-level CHEM courses for the major.
 In total 60 points must be completed for the PGCertSc from Chemistry and/or other Science courses.

 Postgraduate Diploma in Science majoring in Chemistry